 Fully renovated self-catering apartment in one of the oldest stone buildings on the waterfront of Kotor Bay and a stone’s throw from the medieval city of Kotor.
-Mimosa has 2 double / twin bedrooms and 2 bathrooms and can comfortably sleep 4 and, if required, another 2 with the sofa beds.
+Mimosa has 2 double / twin bedrooms and 2 bathrooms and can comfortably sleep 4.
 The air conditioning and bathroom underfloor heating ensure that the temperature is cool in summer & warm in winter.
 Its spacious terrace overlooks the bay and Kotor city.
 Please note that our summer rental rate is EUR 750 per week.

 There is a small grocery shop about 25 metres from the apartment and Kotor city is a 10-minutre walk away and has an array of restaurants, cafes, and shops.
 Kotor city also has a casino and discotheque as well as fabulously preserved cathedrals, churches and museums.
 This self catering has the advantage of a seaside apartment with the culture and leisure activities of a city only a few minutes’ walk away.